- What are the differences between the models of iPads currently available from Apple?

 The iPad Pro 11″ improves on the original iPad Pro 10.5″ design by including a large edge-to-edge display, high-performance processor, and FaceID to quickly unlock the device (read our PIREP on this model here).
 It also includes a bright, high-resolution liquid retina display with an anti-reflective coating.
 The latest iPad Pro 12.9″ model represents a major improvement over the original iPad Pro 12.9″ – it is 25% smaller while retaining the same display size, thanks to the edge-to-edge screen.
 The footprint is about the same as a sheet of paper, so it’s a good fit now in most GA cockpits.
 It comes at a premium price, but we can recommend this model now for those who want the most screen real estate possible.

-The iPad Air 10.5″ is essentially a more powerful version of the original iPad Pro 10.5″, incorporating Apple’s powerful A12 processor.
+The iPad Air 10.9″ is essentially a more powerful version of the original iPad Pro 10.5″, incorporating Apple’s powerful A14 processor.
 This provides performance that is about on par with the new iPad Pro, but for several hundred dollars less.

 The budget-friendly model referred to now as just “iPad” is no slouch and was recently updated with a larger 10.2″ screen and Apple Pencil support.
 This is a great buy for less than half the price of the Pro model, but there’s no doubt the iPad Mini, Air and Pro models will offer significantly better performance when flying with graphics-intensive aviation apps.

 If you’re using an iPad 3, 4, Air 1, Air 2, or Mini 4, it may be time to consider an upgrade.
 While most apps will still run on these models, the processor is noticeably slower.
-You may find map redraws and other higher-end features to be frustrating.
+You may find map redraws and other higher-end features to be frustrating or not available.
 Plus, the latest version of Apple’s iOS platform won’t run on the original iPad 1 – 3, so you’ll be stuck on an older version.

 Full iPad specifications are available from Apple.
 Our top two picks for pilots would be the iPad Pro 11″ or iPad Mini 5, depending on your size preference – both configured as WiFi-only with 256GB of internal storage.
-With that being said, the iPad Air 10.5″ model with 256GB could be viewed as a better value over the Pro 11″ model after upgrading the internal storage and is more than capable of supporting all the latest features available in aviation apps today.
+With that being said, the iPad Air 10.9″ model with 256GB could be viewed as a better value over the Pro 11″ model after upgrading the internal storage and is more than capable of supporting all the latest features available in aviation apps today.
+See our buyer’s guide for a more detailed analysis.

 What are the internal storage options and how much do I really need?